robbievanleeuwen/section-properties/README.md

 <img width="800px" alt="Von Mises Stress" src="assets/images/exampleVonMises.png">

 Note that multiple stress analyses can be run on the same mesh object.

+## Cross section generators

+A number of predefined section shapes have helper functions that build a cross-section for you.
+Find out more [here](/docs/sectionGenerator.md)

+## Property output

+An overview of the printed cross-section property output can be found [here](/docs/output.md).

 ## Author